Gredu/archived.kommuuni.mahti.org/content/guide/drying-dishes.md

 Be never too lazy to make a room in the drying area for yourself, if dishes are dry and there is no room.

 When you have to dry kettles or pans on a non-drying area that is flat, dry it **upside down with an air gap**.
-Makes sure air can "touch" the kettle or pan from every direction.
+Make sure that air can "touch" the kettle or pan from every direction.

 *Drying is vaporisation.
 Vaporisation happens when liquid molecules are in touch with an air.
 A moving air would intensify the vaporisation.*